 If you are looking to deepen your understanding of the Pacific. enrol in the Graduate Certificate of Pacific Development (24 units, 6-12 months).
 For students enrolling in graduate certificates in 2021, ANU is offering reduced tuition fees.
 If you are an existing ANU postgraduate student, enrol in a Pacific postgraduate course.

 If you are interested in a stand-alone masterclass in Pacific politics, security and development, enrol in one of DPA’s 25 microcredentials (1-2 day intensive course) and build up credits for a future ANU postgraduate degree - find out more here.

-If you want to pursue further research on the Pacific, enrol in the DPA PhD program.
+If you want to pursue further research on the Pacific, enrol in the DPA higher degree research program.